bologer/anycomment.io/readme.txt

 * Enh - ability to update any comment if user has `moderate_comments` or `edit_comment` capability (no time limit)
 * Enh - ability to update personal comment within 5 minutes
 * Fix - guest user cannot see comment actions (reply/edit)
-* Added authorization via GitHub & Odnoklassniki
+* Enh - added two new authorization methods: GitHub & Odnoklassniki
 * Fix - comment text box was overflowing on long texts, #22
 * Fix - better responsiveness of dashboard layout, #32
 * Fix - avatars uploaded locally to escape problem when some social medias were blocking access to avatar after token expiration, #14
 * Enh - display most recent news from plugin, #31
+* Enh - other small bug fixes and improvements
+* Eng - moved completely towards REST architecture

 = 0.0.1 - 24.06.2018 =
 * First Release